 All internships last 10 weeks with start and end dates that are mutually agreed upon by the intern and the host organization and approved by the Hunger Center.
-Internships may start any time between May 22 and June 5, 2024, and end between July 31 and August 8, 2024, provided the total length of the internship is 10 weeks.
+Internships may start June 1, 2025, and end between August 4 and August 18, 2025, provided the total length of the internship is 10 weeks.